 Occasionally, though, ponds run into problems.
 Our garden centre has all you need to solve them.
 Here's how:

-Green water is caused by algae multiplying rapidly in sunshine or high nutrient levels.
+Green water is caused by algae multiplying rapidly in sunshine or because of high nutrient levels.
 Add surface-shading plants like waterlilies and check there's no fertiliser leaching into the pond.
 Barley straw, available in our garden centre, helps clear algae too.

 Blanket weed and duckweed: these troublesome weeds proliferate in over-rich water and sunlight.
 Remove duckweed with pond nets and twirl blanket weed around canes to pull it out.
 Dense planting out-competes the weeds: stock up from our garden centre.